dhruvmanila/browser-bookmarks.nvim/README.md

       -- Show the full path to the bookmark instead of just the bookmark name full_path = true,

-      -- Provide a custom profile name for Firefox firefox_profile_name = nil,
+      -- Provide a custom profile name for Firefox browser firefox_profile_name = nil,

+      -- Provide a custom profile name for Waterfox browser waterfox_profile_name = nil,

       -- Add a column which contains the tags for each bookmark for buku buku_include_tags = false,